PeterOlsen1/load-balancer/README.md

 * How often do we run the /health check
 * When to spin up a new container
 * What metrics should we collect?

+Working on:
+* Re-implement shared queue
+* Occasionally poll nodes for health, do in separate goroutine

+Future ideas:
+* Websocket connection to frontend for live monitoring?
+  * Tauri app?
+* Configure this to allow users to upload their own docker images?
+* Add rate tracking?

+### general thoughts

 We need loops (within goroutines) for:
 * adding to shared queue